 Do not smoke or use vaping devices while you are pregnant.
-Smoking cigarettes, marijuana, cigars or vaping can cause your baby to be born too early or too small as well as cause bleeding complications.
+The risks of tobacco smoke include fetal size (small for gestational age), risk of abruption (placenta separates from uterine wall), risk of preeclampsia, after delivery risk of asthma and SIDS in baby.
+Cannabis use while breastfeeding is not recommended due to high levels of THC in breast milk due to fat solubility and unknown impacts on fetal development.
 Secondhand smoke (the smoke that you breathe in from another person smoking near you) can also hurt your baby.
 Tobacco use is also unsafe after your baby is born.